ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/adc_LTC2311_v3.rst

 --------

-- Up to 32 independent SPI Masters with each up to 32 synchronous channels.
+- Up to 32 independent Serial Peripheral Interface (SPI) Masters with each up to 32 synchronous channels.
 In total up to 1024 individual ADCs are theoretically possible.
 - Pipelined addition with an offset value and subsequent multiplication with a conversion factor with the following features: